 Religious Creed Policy

-The Berkeley campus' policy for accommodation of students who miss exams because of their religious commitment is distributed annually at the beginning of each fall semester.
+The Berkeley campus's policy for accommodation of students who miss exams because of their religious commitment is distributed annually at the beginning of each fall semester.
 The most recent statement is dated August 18, 2010.
 The policy follows:

 Accommodation of religious creed